HILLSBOROUGH ASSOCIATION FOR WOMEN LAWYERS BY-LAWS

 Section 1.
 Membership in this corporation shall consist of the following categories:

 (a) Full Members.
-A member in good staffing of the Bar of any State who is a member in good standing of the Florida Association for Women Lawyers shall be eligible for full membership, upon acceptance of application and payment of dues.
-Such members shall have all the privileges of membership, including the right to vote and hold office.
+A member in good standing of the Bar of any State who is a member in good standing of the Florida Association for Women Lawyers shall be eligible for full membership, upon acceptance of application and payment of dues.
+This category of membership includes Sustaining Members.
+Full members shall have all the privileges of membership, including the right to vote and hold office.

 (b) Honorary Members.
 Any lawyer, distinguished in the profession, upon approval by the Board of Directors, may be enrolled as an Honorary member.
 Honorary members shall not be entitled to vote or hold office.